-In addition to disclosures set out in notes 13 and 14, contingent liabilities and commitments, as at 31 March 2021, are described as below:
+In addition to disclosures set out in notes 13 and 14, contingent liabilities and commitments, as at 30 June 2021, are described as below:

-- (a) The Group has outstanding commitments related to future expenditure for the development of KAEC in the coming few years, amounting to SR 583 million (31 December 2020: SR 649 million). - (b) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
-The Management and the legal counsel expects a favourable outcome of all the pending litigations against the Group.
+- (a) The Group has outstanding commitments related to future expenditure for the development of KAEC in the coming few years, amounting to SR 574 million (31 December 2020: SR 649 million). - (b) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
+The Management and the legal counsel expect a favourable outcome of all the pending litigations against the Group.
 Accordingly, no provision has been made in these condensed consolidated interim financial statements. - (c) A Government entity requested the Company to share the costs incurred by the Government entity on account of re-routing the Haramain High Speed Railway via King Abdullah Economic City.
-The Company provided the details of the costs already incurred by it pertaining to this project that included the value of land contributed by the Company for the train station, costs incurred for the station access bridge and other associated infrastructure costs.
-The management is under discussion with the Government entity, supported by the Economic Cities and Special Zones Authority, and expects a favorable outcome.
-Hence no provision has been made in these condensed consolidated interim financial statements. - (d) The General Authority of Zakat and Tax ("GAZT") issued Zakat assessment for the years 2006 to 2008 and claimed additional Zakat and Withholding tax (WHT) of SAR 90.4 million in addition to delay fines on the WHT.
+The Company has provided the details of the costs already incurred by it pertaining to this project that included the value of land contributed by the Company for the train station, costs incurred for the station access bridge and other associated infrastructure costs.
+In this connection, the Royal Court issued an order to form a committee to study the matter and submit its report.
+The Committee has completed its meetings and submitted recommendations to the Royal Court, but no directive has been received from the Royal Court to date.
+The management expects a favorable outcome and hence no provision has been made in these condensed consolidated interim financial statements. - (d) The Zakat, Tax and Customs Authority ("ZATCA") issued Zakat assessment for the years 2006 to 2008 and claimed additional Zakat and Withholding tax (WHT) of SAR 90.4 million in addition to delay fines on the WHT.
 In compliance with the appeal procedures and without admitting the liability, the Company submitted a bank guarantee and paid under protest the WHT difference.